Alumni

 Megan Swartzfager, MA

-Alumna of English MA concentration in Literature, Medicine, and Culture (2021)
+MA in English with concentration in Literature, Medicine, and Culture from UNC (2021)

 Megan was the HHIVE Lab Research Assistant and Health Humanities Grand Rounds coordinator while earning her MA in LMC.
 She received her BA in English with a minor in Society and Health from the University of Mississippi.
 Her undergraduate research focused on social determinants of health and the politicization of medical knowledge, but her honors thesis focused on the persistent collective traumas of slavery and its descendants.
 At UNC, Megan studied the deployment of gendered rhetoric in the professionalization of American nursing and to continue pursuing research about the social determinants of health.